The Splendid Source: Plot

-As Peter and Lois discuss a family trip to Maine, Chris alerts his parents that he has been suspended indefinitely from school for telling an inappropriate joke to his classmates.
+As Peter and Lois discuss a family trip to Maine, Chris tells his parents that he has been suspended from school for telling an inappropriate joke to his classmates.
 Assuring Principal Shepherd it will never happen again, Chris reveals that he learned the joke from Quagmire.

-Peter asks Quagmire to tell him the joke, which he finds so funny that he involuntarily defecates.
-Realizing this, Joe and Quagmire play a series of pranks on him, making him soil himself by repeating the punchline to him, which Peter eventually thwarts by wearing Quagmire's pants.
+Peter asks Quagmire to tell him the joke, which he finds so funny that he involuntarily defecates in his pants, much to his embarrassment.
+Realizing this, Joe and Quagmire play a series of pranks on him, making him soil himself by repeating the punchline to him (even defecating in bed, infuriating Lois, after being told the joke in a dream), which Peter eventually thwarts by wearing Quagmire's pants.
 Peter asks Quagmire where he heard the dirty joke in the first place, and Quagmire reveals that he heard it from Bruce.

 Locating Bruce at his job at the bowling alley, the group discovers that the joke has been transmitted by a large chain of people including Consuela, Dr. Hartman, Mayor Adam West, Angela, Opie, Herbert, Tom Tucker, Bender from Futurama, Al Harrington, and REO Speedwagon frontman Kevin Cronin who has also been tracing the source of the joke and saved them some stops with one of their previous stops involving a Virginia bartender.

 The Griffins, the Swansons, and Quagmire prepare for the road trip, ostensibly for their vacation in Maine.
 Quagmire distracts Bonnie and Lois into telling stories about childbirth as Peter alters course to Virginia instead.
 The group arrives at a bar in Stoolbend, Virginia.
 Arriving at the Broken Stool, the guys learn from Gus that he heard the joke from Cleveland who was nearby.
 Peter asks Cleveland where he first heard the joke, and Cleveland reveals that a Washington, D.C., bellhop named Sal Russo told it to him.
 The group sets out for D.C. with Cleveland in tow.

 They are attacked by a black car, whose occupants fire guns at them to prevent them from learning the joke's origin.
 Joe shoots out one of the car's tires, causing it to spin out of control and crash onto its roof.
 The Quahog group arrive at a Washington hotel and locate Sal, who is reluctant to reveal the source of the joke.
 He races away on a handcart through Washington.
 Losing track of Sal, they are soon captured by several men in black suits who pistol-whip them until they are unconscious.